pmq20/node-packer/node/doc/api/buffer.md

 > Stability: 2 - Stable

-Prior to the introduction of [`TypedArray`] in [`ECMAScript 2015`] (ES6), the JavaScript language had no mechanism for reading or manipulating streams of binary data.
-The `Buffer` class was introduced as part of the Node.js API to make it possible to interact with octet streams in the context of things like TCP streams and file system operations.
+Prior to the introduction of [`TypedArray`], the JavaScript language had no mechanism for reading or manipulating streams of binary data.
+The `Buffer` class was introduced as part of the Node.js API to enable interaction with octet streams in TCP streams, file system operations, and other contexts.

-Now that [`TypedArray`] has been added in ES6, the `Buffer` class implements the [`Uint8Array`] API in a manner that is more optimized and suitable for Node.js' use cases.
+With [`TypedArray`] now available, the `Buffer` class implements the [`Uint8Array`] API in a manner that is more optimized and suitable for Node.js.

 Instances of the `Buffer` class are similar to arrays of integers but correspond to fixed-sized, raw memory allocations outside the V8 heap.